Utah Admin. Code R432-100-18 - Emergency Care Service

 that has agreed to accept the patient for care.

-primary coverage and specialty consultation in the emergency care
+specialty consultation in the emergency care area.

-(f) A designated registered
+(g) A designated registered nurse who is

-(i) The emergency
+(i) the emergency nurse

-for the types and volume of patients served.
+types and volume of patients served;

-(ii) Type I and II emergency department
+(ii) type I and II emergency department

 licensees shall have at least one registered nurse with advanced cardiac life